Desert Forensics - Part Two

 From Timgad - Wikipedia (and summarised and clarified):

-If Timgad was founded by the Western Roman Empire, the Sahara transitioned from fertile-to-arid in about 2,000 years.
-Five times faster than the Saharan fertility cycle narrative claims.
+That transition from fertile-to-arid is about five times faster than the Saharan fertility cycle narrative claims.

 If Timgad was founded by the Holy Roman Empire (Holy Roman Empire), the Sahara transitioned from fertile-to-arid in about 1,000 years.
 Ten times faster than the narrative claims.